 I do.
-I know the UCAS process and the approach to applying to schools in the UK.
-I have visited colleges in the UK, including but not limited to University of Oxford and University of Cambridge, London School of Economics, University College London, King’s College London, Imperial College London, University of Roehampton, University of Royal Holloway, Bath Spa University, SOAS, University of Westminster, New College of the Humanities, University of St. Andrews, University of Edinburgh and Richmond, the American International University in London.
+I know the UK system of higher education and how to apply to schools in the UK.
+I have visited colleges in the UK, including but not limited to University of Oxford and University of Cambridge, London School of Economics, University College London, King’s College London, Imperial College London, University of Roehampton, University of Royal Holloway, University of Exeter, Bath Spa University, University of Bath, University of Bristol, Cardiff University, Bournemouth University, Arts University Bournemouth, University of Plymouth, SOAS, University of Westminster, New College of the Humanities, University of the West of England (UWE), University of St. Andrews, University of Edinburgh, and Richmond, the American International University in London.
 I have also visited the University of Sydney in Australia and Trinity College Dublin.

 I know that high school students lead busy lives, and I tailor my practice to their schedules.
 I meet with students after school and on weekends.
 Students are welcome to meet with me at my office or to Skype with me, which we often do.
 I respond to emails and phone calls from parents and students quickly.

 Study.
 Although it’s great to visit schools during junior year where possible, grades take precedence.
 A GPA can’t be redone; a college visit can.